Soins complexes à domicile pour enfants

 • Review the technique.

-• Combine more than one technique at a time (ex, pulmonary hyperinflation with abdominal thrusts) in order to increase the efficacy of secretion clearance.
+• Combine more than one technique at a time (eg, pulmonary hyperinflation with abdominal thrusts) in order to increase the efficacy of secretion clearance.

 • Make sure that the humidity level is adequate.

-• If the problem persists, contact the healthcare team as soon as possible.
+• If the problem persists, contact the healthcare team quickly.

 Abdomen does not move outwardly during lung volume recruitment technique or insufflation/exsufflation technique